German lawmakers approve 'emergency brake' virus rules - WTMJ

 “We are again seeing 5,000 COVID-19 intensive care patients and rising, with the age of the patients sinking,” Spahn said.
 “We want to avoid an overburdening of our health system, an overburdening that many of our neighboring countries have experienced painfully.”

-Spahn emphasized the need to “break this wave” of infections to get through “this difficult, hopefully final part of the pandemic marathon.”

 Not far from the parliament’s Reichstag building, an estimated 8,000 protesters assembled, few of them wearing masks.
-Police, who had deployed about 2,200 officers from various parts of Germany, ended the gathering after organizers failed to get participants to comply with coronavirus restrictions.
+Police ended the gathering after organizers failed to get participants to comply with coronavirus restrictions.

 “There are some people out there today on the streets of this city who say it isn’t serious and there’s almost nothing going on,” Vice Chancellor Olaf Scholz said in parliament.
 “Yes, something is going on: 80,000 people in this country have died, and you can’t talk past or overlook that.”